cristianoalpigiani/2023-07_usatlasworkshop_tutorial/_episodes/01-accountrequest.md

 ---
 title: "Account Request & Login via SSH"
-teaching: 0
+teaching: 10
 exercises: 0
 questions:
-- "How can I join this awesome US-ATLAS analysis facility?"
+- "How can I join the UChicago US-ATLAS analysis facility?"
 objectives:
 - "Get a computing account and sign into UChicago analysis facility "

 keypoints:
-- "Look out! paste only the content of your SSH public key!, and never share the content of your SSH private key!"
+- "Look out!
+Paste only the content of your SSH public key!, and never share the content of your SSH private key!"
 ---

 > ## Main steps